Available 24/7 | 01622 926 505

 • Removed damaged plasterboard, plywood, and insulation from ceilings and loft spaces to address pockets of trapped moisture.

-Step 3: Mould Prevention
+Step 3: Mould prevention

 • Treated exposed areas to eliminate potential mould colonies, a critical step to ensure long-term hygiene and structural integrity.